l09rin/lammps/doc/src/molecule.rst

    .. note::

-   For molecule files defining line segments or triangles, only the the *scale* keyword is ignored.
+   For molecule files defining line segments or triangles, the *scale* keyword is ignored.

 .. note::